passchieri/CarND-Advanced-Lane-Lines/writeup.md

 * **Writeup**: This document
 * **Example images**: Can be found in the [output](output) subdirectory
 * **Result video**: Can also be found in the [output](output) subdirectory
-* **Code**: The code is stored in the jupyter notebook [CarND-Advanced-Lanes v2.ipynb](CarND-Advanced-Lanes v2.ipynb).
+* **Code**: The code is stored in the jupyter notebook [CarND-Advanced-Lanes%20v2.ipynb](CarND-Advanced-Lanes%20v2.ipynb).
 The structure of the notebook is in line with the Rubric points, and this writeup.
 Code blocks will be referred based on sections in the notebook.
 A [pdf](CarND-Advanced-Lanes%20v2.pdf) of this notebook is also provided.

 [//]: # (Image References)